MikeiLL/obliteration.com/_posts/2026-05-13-broken-all-of-us.md

 The new UPS store remains in stark contrast to the previous one.
 These people are so chill.
 It's kind of enjoyable to be there.
 They ask me how I'm doing which at the other place only the owner ever over the course of four months ever wondered or at least wondered aloud.

 Mickettrick says people deserve to have sensual relationships: make-out, nibble, bite, caress.
 We wonder aloud together about the complexities of polyamory and communication.
-We wonder about what conversations Rikki and productively have.
+We wonder about what conversations Rikki and I can productively have.

 Everyone this age has conditions.
 Ones that will be there until death.